alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: <a href="#">Book worm</a>.
+Data nerd. <a href="#">Pastry enthusiast</a>.

 profile:
   align: right
   image: prof_pic.jpg
-  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi there!
+My name is Sayuri Sekimitsu.
+I'm currently a MD candidate at [Tufts University School of Medicine](https://medicine.tufts.edu){:target="\_blank"}.
+I'm still exploring different specialties (there are so many fascinating options!), but I'm really passionate about the power of machine learning, and data science in medicine.

+I grew up in Tokyo, Japan and studied biomedical computation at [Stanford University](https://exploredegrees.stanford.edu/soe-ug-majors/biomedicalcomputation/){:target="\_blank"}.
+After graduating, I also worked at [Boston Consulting Group](https://www.bcg.com){:target="\_blank"} as an Associate for two years, working primarily in healthcare and global health.

+In my free time, I love to read books, bake all sorts of pastries, and go on long runs, walks, and hikes.
+If you have any Boston recommendations for bookstores, bakeries, or trails, please reach out!